States and Capitals

 |The state has its administrative units with its own elected government.||Union Territories are constituent units that are controlled and administered by the Central Government.|

 |The Executive Head is the Governor||The Executive Head is the President|

 |The relationship with the Centre is Federal.||Unitary with the Centre. i.e. all the powers rest in the hands of the Union.|

 |Administered by the Chief Minister and elected by the people.||Administered by the Administrator which is appointed by the President. ( except Delhi, Puducherry, and Jammu & Kashmir)|

 |Chief Minister is the real head.||The Lieutenant is the real head.|

 History of States and Capitals of India

-India is a sovereign, secular, democratic, republic country with a parliamentary system of government.
+India is a sovereign, secular, democratic, republican country with a parliamentary system of government.
 India gained its independence on 15th August 1947.
 It is a land of rich cultural heritage and natural beauty.
-States and Capitals of India are the basis of its linguistic, cultural, and geographical demarcation.
-Every state and union territory in India has an administrative, legislative and judicial capital of its own.
+The states and Capitals of India are the basis of its linguistic, cultural, and geographical demarcation.
+Every state and union territory in India has an administrative, legislative, and judicial capital of its own.
 After independence, it comprised 2 political units namely the British Provinces and the Princely States.
 The partition between India and Pakistan gave three options to the princely states:

 - Joining India